-But, if you are driving and your car’s engine starts sputtering the first cause of concern would be low fuel.
+Driving should be smooth, but if you drive and your car’s engine starts sputtering, the first cause of concern may be low fuel.

-However, if your fuel gauge is full it could be a symptom of further engine problems.
-A blocked fuel injector can prevent fuel from reaching the combustion chambers.
+However, if your fuel gauge is full, it could be a symptom of further engine problems.
+For example, a blocked fuel filter could prevent fuel from reaching the combustion chambers.

 If the problem is not corrected immediately, it can lead to further engine damage.